koguz/arcane/README.md

 If you use ARCANE in your research studies, please cite:

-> Muhtar Çağkan Uludağlı and Kaya Oğuz.
-2024.
+> Uludağlı MÇ, Oğuz K. 2024.
 From attributes to communities: A novel approach in social network generation. _PeerJ Computer Science_ xx:eXXXX. https://doi.org/abcd

 As ''bibtex'' citation: